Our Treatments

 • Please refrain from smoking, as it is known to diminish your capacity for healing by decreasing the blood supply to the surgical site.

-• Smoking may increase your risk for the development of an infection or implant failure.
+• Smoking increases your risk for the development of dry socket.

 Hygiene